TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Properties/DsPointerField.rst

 ds\_pointerField
 ================

+.. confval:: ds_pointerField

+   :type: string
-   :type: string   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

    Field name(s) in the record which point to the field where the key for "ds" is found.
 Up to two field names can be specified comma separated.